 Property tax billings are prepared by the City based on an assessment roll prepared by the Municipal Property Assessment Corporation ("MPAC"), an agency of the Ontario government.
-All assessed property values in the City were reviewed and new values established based on a common valuation date which was used by the City in computing the property tax bills for 2021.
+All assessed property values in the City were established based on a common valuation date which was used by the City in computing the property tax bills for 2022.
 However, the property tax revenue and tax receivables of the City are subject to measurement uncertainty as a number of significant appeals submitted by ratepayers have yet to be heard.